Optimal Discretization is Fixed-parameter Tractable: Introduction

 However, the above approach breaks down if there are multiple lines of $X$ between two consecutive elements of $X_0$.
 One can still construct a CSP instance with variables corresponding to the lines of $X \cup Y$ and constraints asserting that the content of the cells is as we guessed it to be.
 Nonetheless, it is possible to show that the constructed CSP instance no longer admits a majority polymorphism.

 To cope with that, we perform an involved series of branching and color-coding steps on the instance to clean up the structure of the constructed constraints and obtain a tractable CSP instance.
-We were not able to reduce to a known tractable case; instead, in Section~\ref{sec:csp} we introduce a special CSP variant and prove its tractability via a nontrivial branching algorithm.
+In Section~\ref{sec:csp}, we introduce the corresponding special CSP variant and prove its tractability via an explicit yet nontrivial branching algorithm.
+As already mentioned, the tractability of the obtained CSP instance follows also from recent arguments based on the twin-width; see~\cite{multicut-3-term}.
+We provide a more detailed explanation of this approach later in a paragraph in \cref{sec:overview}.

 \paragraph{Organization of the paper.} First, we give a detailed overview of the algorithm in Section~\ref{sec:overview}.
 The overview repeats a number of definitions and statements from the full proof.
 Thus, the reader may choose to read only the overview, to get some insight into the main ideas of the proof, or choose to skip the overview entirely and start with Section~\ref{sec:segments} directly.
 A full description of the algorithm for the auxiliary CSP problem is in Sections~\ref{sec:segments} and~\ref{sec:csp}.
 We conclude the proof of Theorem~\ref{thm:main} in Section~\ref{sec:redblue}.
 There we give an algorithm that constructs a branching tree such that at each branch, the algorithm tries a limited number of options for some property of the solution.
 At the leaves we will then assume that the chosen options are correct and reduce the resulting restricted instance of \optdis\ to the auxiliary CSP from Section~\ref{sec:csp}.
 Finally, a discussion of future research directions is in Section~\ref{sec:conclusions}.